-Fig. 7: The process for selecting appropriate operation, validity and quality metrics.
-Box colours match counterparts in figures 3-6.
+Fig. 7.
+The process for selecting appropriate operation, validity and quality metrics.
+Box colours match counterparts in Figs. 3-6.

-Figure 7 presents the selection procedure for operation, validity and quality metrics.
-This process is about finding available methods to consider for all three metric types.
-In this process, relevant metrics are first narrowed down by category based on various limiting factors, and then the dimensionality of the asset type.
-Visiting the relevant figure a list of metrics can be obtained from headings related to the asset type, and more general metrics: figures 3, 4, 5 and 6.
-These metrics can then be found in the relevant tables, where the choice can be narrowed down based on the technique and by observing their application in existing examples cited: tables 3, 4 and 5.
-Metrics applied to the same technique may be considered more relevant.
-If the intention is to compare with existing methods, then a popular metric for that technique should be chosen.
-To identify the technique a method's inputs and functionality should be considered, as discussed in section 3.
-For artefact validation metrics, human-centered or automatic approaches can be used.
-The purpose of artefact validation is to assess whether artefacts are of the intended asset type.
-Artefact validation via objective similarity is only possible when ground-truth data is available.
-In most cases, evaluation of a method via ground-truth datasets is only possible with externally conceived approaches in which there is a known intended result for a given input e.g. conversion from sketch-to-mesh.
-Many of such methods, often deep-learning based, will already use this form of validation as a means to optimise the generative model itself.
+such methods, often deep-learning based, will already use this form of validation as a means to optimise the generative model itself.
 Naturally, applying these metrics to the final generative system using data previously unseen to the model will assess its ability to perform the externally conceived task.
 To compare a method with existing approaches a benchmark dataset may be used, though the availability of a relevant dataset depends on how popular the asset type is for other generative systems.
 For example a generic 3D reconstruction task has many options for benchmark datasets, while a method that produces a highly specific type of artefact may require a bespoke dataset.
 Perceptual metrics require less direct conformity to a ground-truth.
 Here, artefacts can be compared with datasets that represent the general intended appearance of the artefacts.
-Metrics such as FID can be used to assess visual similarity between generated artefacts and a reference dataset without one-toone correspondence.
-Alternatively, IS does not require any ground-truth data, but can only be used if the asset type belongs to the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) categorisation [104].
-Human-centered validation is achievable with any method, though it may not always be feasible due to the time it takes to recruit and access participants.
+Metrics such as FID can be used to assess visual similarity between generated artefacts and a reference dataset without one-to-one correspondence.
+Alternatively, IS does not require any ground-truth data, but can only be used if the asset type belongs to the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) categorisation [102].
+Humancentered validation is achievable with any method, though it may not always be feasible due to the time it takes to recruit and access participants.
 The creator of a method designs or trains their system based on their conception of what attributes define the asset type.
 Human-centered perceptual similarity testing may be used to confirm if others deem the artefacts to meet their own conceptions.
 Typically a description, example or reference will be provided as a point of comparison for the assessor.
-This is not an assessment of quality, but a
+This is not an assessment of quality, but a subjective assessment of whether artefacts are perceived as what they should be, i.e. is the method for generating chairs producing what can be deemed a chair.
+Where possible, both automatic and human validation metrics should be applied, though the former is only possible with externally conceived methods.